BufaloBob/Userbot-Bufalo/README.md

     - `API_HASH`:   You can get this value from https://my.telegram.org
 - The userbot will not work without setting the mandatory vars.

-# CHECK THS SUPER SHOPPY
+# Check This Super Legit Shoppy!

 [![Shoppy](https://www.smartebusiness.co.uk/integrations/assets/software_logos/selly.png)](https://shoppy.gg/@The_Killer_Bob)